 In addition to treating Well 5A, the WMUA is working with the NJDEP, and will retain outside consultants as necessary, to identify the potential sources of PFOS contamination and the responsible parties in order to seek restitution.

-For more information, please contact Emmanuel Stuppard, Director of Operations and Maintenance at 609-304-5487, estuppard@wmua.info, or 433 JFK Way, Willingboro, NJ 08046.
+For more information, please contact James J. Mackie, Executive Director 609-781-8657, jmackie@wmua.info, or 433 JFK Way, Willingboro, NJ 08046.

 What is PFOS?